Okuizumo Tatara Sword Museum 奥出雲たたらと刀剣館

 An authentic Japanese sword begins with tamahagane, a type of steel that can only be produced in a traditional type of forge known as tatara.
 For centuries, the Okuizumo area exported tamahagane to swordsmiths all over Japan and is now the only source of this rare material that is vital to Japanese swordsmiths.

-Visit the Okuizumo Tatara Sword Museum to understand this traditional craft.
+Visit the Okuizumo Tatara Sword Museum to understand this traditional craft that was introduced from the mainland and developed uniquely in Japan.

 How to Get There

-The museum is just a 10-minute walk from Izumo Yokota Station on the JR Kisuki Line.
+The museum is just a 15-minute walk from Izumo Yokota Station on the JR Kisuki Line.